MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 The remaining sections of this topic describe each step in detail.

-## Step 1: Create a new entity in Microsoft Dataverse
+## Step 1: Create a new table in Microsoft Dataverse

 > [!NOTE]
-> If you want to use an existing entity instead of creating a new entity, skip ahead to the [Step 2: Create the view](#step-2-create-the-view) section.
+> If you want to use an existing table instead of creating a new table, skip ahead to the [Step 2: Create the view](#step-2-create-the-view) section.

 1. Go to [https://powerapps.microsoft.com](https://powerapps.microsoft.com), and sign in as an admin.